 Making multiple applications will damage your chances of being accepted for a credit card – so make sure you’re careful about how frequently you apply for credit.

 If you don’t check your eligibility and end up applying blindly, you could be rejected and you’ll be tempted to make another application.
-To avoid this, make sure you use Smart Search and get an understanding of the credit cards most likely to say yes.
+To avoid this, make sure you use our Eligibility Checker and get an understanding of the credit cards most likely to say yes.

 One thing to keep in mind

-While Smart Search is a helpful, free tool for comparing credit cards, it doesn’t guarantee acceptance and should only be used as an indication.
+While our Eligibility Checker is a helpful, free tool for comparing credit cards, it doesn’t guarantee acceptance and should only be used as an indication.

-Credit card providers such as Capital One, Virgin Money and Barclaycard have signed up for Smart Search and we are continually working on adding more providers.
+Credit card providers such as Capital One, Virgin Money and Barclaycard have signed up for our Eligibility Checker and we are continually working on adding more providers.
 This means the list returned to you won't feature all credit cards that are available on the market – keep that in mind when doing a comparison.